 Sometimes working in different environments, and being able to go in, deal with the patients then leave, without getting involved in internal politics or bureaucracy can be very refreshing.
 It also allows you a chance to see different ways of working, to take examples of good practice from different places, and also to see what does not work well.
 Working several sessions as a locum can give you a really good understanding of whether a practice would be a good place to work long term before committing to a salaried position or a partnership.

 As a locum, you can realistically make a £100,000+ a year working full time if you are willing to be flexible about where / when you cover sessions.
 You could still earn over £75,000 per year working less than full time.
-Working 24 hours per week at an average rate of £75 per hour (around the national average, although there is a lot of variation between areas) with 6 weeks leave, 2 weeks bank holidays, and 2 weeks study / CPD time (total 10 weeks without any earnings) gives an income of £75,600.
-Some locums that put in 40+ hours per week including a mix of longer shifts at walk in centres or urgent care earn more than £150,000 per year.
+Working 24 hours per week at an average rate of £75 per hour (this is a modest rate for most of parts of the UK, although there is a lot of variation between areas) with 6 weeks leave, 2 weeks bank holidays, and 2 weeks study / CPD time (total 10 weeks without any earnings) gives an income of £75,600.
+Some locums that put in 40+ hours per week including a mix of longer shifts at walk in centres or urgent care or additional portfolio roles earn more than £150,000 per year.

 One of the big drawbacks with working as a locum is living with uncertainty.
 There is no guarantee that you will be able to work as many sessions as you would like, or that practices will be willing to pay the rates that you had hoped to charge.
 In some areas there many trained GPs fighting for both salaried posts and locum sessions, while in others there is no shortage of work.
-Agency locum rates have gone down in the last year in some regions.
+Agency locum rates have gone down in the last year in some regions, and due to lower demand due to the coronavirus pandeminc, thre are some locums that had so little work, they needed to claim unemployment benefits.
 You may not know exactly how much you will earn from month to month, or exactly where you will work from day to day.
 For some people this is not really a big issue, but others find it difficult to cope with a variable income when they have large fixed costs to deal with each month (e.g. paying the rent / mortgage, bills, childcare, schooling costs etc.).
 Some locums will, over time get most of their work from a few regular practices, so that you might have a fairly fixed amount to your income, with the variation limited to the number of additional sessions that are available each month.

 Being a locum can be very lonely.
 In many practices, you will arrive for your session, be shown to your room by the practice manager or a receptionist, see 18 patients in 3 hours, then leave, without seeing or talking to any other colleagues.